Pockley

 Pockley is a small village and civil parish in North Yorkshire, England.
 It is about 1 mile north-east of Helmsley turning north from the A170 road.
 Its short, winding lane passes six thatched cottages in a quarter mile before turning back toward the A170 and its junction at Beadlam and Nawton.

-From 1974 to 2023 it was part of the district of Ryedale, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023 it was part of the district of Ryedale.
+It is now administered by the unitary North Yorkshire Council.

-The Grade II-listed St John the Baptist's Church, Pockley was built in 1870 and designed by Sir Gilbert Scott or his son.
+The Grade II-listed St John the Baptist's Church was built in 1870 and designed by Sir Gilbert Scott or his son.

-The name Pockley probably derives from the Old English Pocalēah meaning 'Poca's wood or clearing'.
+The name Pockley probably derives from the Old English Pocalēah, meaning 'Poca's wood or clearing'.